-Her relationship became shadowed with a familiar mantra you’ve heard in your own mind:
+Her relationship became shadowed by a familiar mantra you’ve heard in your mind:

 But I’ve been where you are.
 I know it’s not as easy as telling yourself, “I love every part of myself, and so will a romantic partner!”
 Sometimes, you need a boost to help push your thinking in a more positive direction.